CamDavidsonPilon/lifelines/docs/Examples.rst

    2. using the variance inflation factor (VIF) to find redundant variables.
    3. looking at the correlation matrix of your dataset, or

 4. Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is also large *or* there are ``nan``'s in the results.
-This can be seen using the ``print_summary`` method on a fitted ``CoxPHFitter`` object.
+This can be seen using the ``print_summary`` method on a fitted :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter` object.

    1. Look for a ``ConvergenceWarning`` about variances being too small.
 The dataset may contain a constant column, which provides no information for the regression (Cox model doesn't have a traditional "intercept" term like other regression models).